openblockchains/awesome-blockchains/README.md

 ## Events, Meetups, Orgs

-_Revolutionize the World one Country at a Time.
-Blockchainers of the World, Unite!_
+_Revolutionize the world one country at a time.
+Blockchainers of the world, unite!_

 - [**Blockchain Austria • Blockkette Österreich**](https://blockchainaustria.github.io) -- distributed centralized page for blockchain meetups & orgs in Austria (Central Europe)